faridkazimov/.github.io/_projects/rag_project.md

   - Prompt Engineering
 github: https://github.com/faridkazimov/rag_project
 demo: https://ragproject-a9dq4num5grltk6nxhjcby.streamlit.app/
-# thumbnail: /assets/img/project-covers/rag-project-cover.png # (Add a thumbnail here if you have one)
+# thumbnail: /assets/img/project-covers/rag-project-cover.png # (Proje kapak resminiz varsa buraya ekleyin)
 ---

 Despite their immense capabilities, Large Language Models (LLMs) suffer from a critical weakness: **hallucination**.
 This is the tendency to confidently produce false or fabricated information when they don't know an answer.
 This project was developed to provide a practical solution to this core problem.